Gmail Cleanup: Principles and Best Practices

 * Since Gmail categories are quite limited, you may want to consider using a dedicated Gmail cleaner app like Clean Email to group your messages according to their type, purpose, and other characteristics like Seasonal Sales, Productivity Tools, Travel, etc.

-Here's how you can leverage Clean Email's Smart Folders:
+Here's how to clean up emails in Gmail using Clean Email's Smart Folders:

 3. Delete all